gavinleroy/pldi25-artifact/README.md

 code /tmp/hello-server
 ```

-Search for "Argus" in the extensions panel, and click install --- the current version is `v0.1.15`.
+Search for "Argus" in the extensions panel, and click install --- the current version is `v0.1.15`. *If you find yourself using Nix or trying to install Argus from source, you're diverging from the normal installation procedure.*

 Open the `src/main.rs` file and the extension should install.
 We have an [online tutorial](https://cel.cs.brown.edu/argus/) for debugging the `hello-server` example if you'd like to follow along.

 > The tutorial is also available within the docker container.
 You'll have to launch the container again (see [Getting Started](#getting-started)), then run the command: `open-tutorial`.
-Navigate to [`localhost:8888`](https://localhost:8888) to read the tutorial.
+Navigate to <http://localhost:8888> to read the tutorial.

 ### IDE Evaluation (Within Docker)